oan-J/Data-Mining/README.md

 ## Prerequisites

  > A considerable amount of data processing is required during each task, and you may perform the necessary operations based on your specific requirements.
 This repository serves as a guideline and does not provide an exhaustive display of all the code for data processing, including tasks such as converting data formats, normalizing values, cleaning empty values, and so on.
+You may check my code in chatglm3-api&finetune/process-data for some reference.

 Before you start, make sure you have the following: